simbroadcasts/node-insim/README.md

 ## Introduction

 Node InSim provides a JavaScript API to communicate with the [Live for Speed](https://www.lfs.net/) InSim protocol over a TCP connection.
-After connecting to an LFS server via a hostname and a port, you are able to send InSim packets to the server and receive incoming packets from the server.
+After connecting to an LFS host via a hostname and a port, you are able to send InSim packets to the host and receive incoming packets from the host.

 All packet structures in Node InSim are identical to the structs defined in the [InSim protocol](https://en.lfsmanual.net/wiki/InSim.txt).
 All packet classes with all